 The work proposed in this paper is preliminary; there is room for enhancements and extensions.
 We would like to refine each of the parameter's fuzzy characteristic functions.
 Fuzzy matching calculates the degree to which the input data match the conditions of the fuzzy rule; this can be used to determine the degree of similarity [16].
-One of the future goals is to describe each match in terms of degrees of similarity.
-Some of our future goals include:
+One of our main goals is to describe each match in terms of degrees of similarity.
+Some other future goals include:

-- a) Enhancing fuzzy matching techniques and using them with other methods that are used for sequence assembly such as suffix trees. - b) Using the fuzzy approximate methodology for database searches of genomes. - c) Secondary structure prediction to enhance the assembly process, using fuzzy similarity matrix. - d) Fuzzy dynamic programming in which we keep track of gaps, word sizes, etc in a table that is created along with the dynamic programming tables.
-During sequence selection stage we can check if the value is not in the limits in constant time and accept or reject the subsequence.
-This will save time of traversing every solution. - e) Creating an assembly tool for meta-genomic data that is based on fuzzy logic.
+- a) Enhancing fuzzy matching techniques and using them with other methods that are used for sequence assembly such as suffix trees. - b) Using the fuzzy approximate methodology for database searches of genomes. - c) Secondary structure prediction to enhance the assembly process, using fuzzy similarity matrix. - d) Creating an assembly tool for meta-genomic data that is based on fuzzy logic.